-War in Ukraine brings rare sight in Russia: Protests in dozens of cities against Putin and the attacks
+Attack on Ukraine brings rare sight in Russia: Protests in cities against Putin and invasion

 “Our old life is gone, and a new life is coming.
 It's poorer, more dangerous, and more limited, but that's no reason to change your principles.
 Good and evil do not change places just because our personal circumstances change,” she said.

-Alexei Kouprianov, a data analyst who runs a St Petersburg Facebook information page on covid-19, condemned Russia’s aggression and “expressed solidarity with Ukrainians, guilt and remorse.”
+Alexei Kouprianov, a data analyst who runs a St. Petersburg Facebook information page on covid-19, condemned Russia’s aggression and “expressed solidarity with Ukrainians, guilt and remorse.”

 “I regret we failed to overthrow the regime before it went too far,” he said.